Welcome to Fife uses cookies to ensure you get the best experience on our website. Learn More

 In the 1980s, excavation revealed an 18th-century panhouse built by the Newark Coal and Salt Company where shallow containers (or pans) held the sea water until it evaporated, leaving a deposit of salt.
 The company also constructed a horse-drawn railway with wooden tracks between the mine, pans and harbour which has been preserved in the modern street name: Waggon Road.

-The pans were abandoned by 1823 due to competition from sun-evaporated salt from Spain, but the East Neuk Salt Company is now reviving the industry in the area and there are plans to reconstruct one of the nine St Monans salt pan houses and turn it into a visitor centre.
+The pans were abandoned by 1823 due to competition from sun-evaporated salt from Spain, but the East Neuk Salt Company is now reviving the industry in the area.

 Want to keep exploring?
 Check out the rest of our Digit!'s Destination Archaeology series!